2006-Scape/2006RebottedClient/README.md

 Step 7: Click "Run Core" ([Image](https://i.imgur.com/c8hxMx0.png))

+## How to Write Scripts for the 2006Rebotted 2.0 Client

+The API for the client is available at [Github.com/dginovker/RebottedAPI](https://github.com/dginovker/RebottedAPI)

+To write scripts, download the latest API and compile both it and this client into a .jar.
+Import them as libraries to your Java project, and write it like you would write a [Parabot script](https://www.parabot.org/community/topic/4567-parabot-script-writing-for-dummies-part-1/)

 ## How to get your code onto this project page

 See this [forum post](https://2006rebotted.tk/forums/viewthread.php?forum=5&id=78).